MTDonovan/Evalit/README.md

 - Sum

 The EvalScript syntax allows you to do the following in the notepad:
-1. Define constants
+1. Define variables
 2. Chain user defined functions

-Define a constant in the notepad:
+Define a variable in the notepad:

 ``` js
 def @pi = 3.14
 ```

-Use the defined contant anywhere in the notepad:
+Use the defined variable anywhere in the notepad:

 ``` js
 (@pi / 0.5) * 100 // This line will resolve to "628"